PaPa31/hm/docs/workplace/git/git-best-practicies.md

 Enforcing standards in a update hook on the server allows you to reject commits that don’t follow the standards.
 You can also chide the user for not using the standard client-side hook to begin with (if you recommend that approach).

-See [Puppet Version Control](http://projects.puppetlabs.com/projects/1/wiki/Puppet_Version_Control) for an example for a “Git Update Hook” and “Git Pre-Commit Hook” that enforces certain standards.
+See [Puppet Version Control](https://web.archive.org/web/20171023223424/https://puppet.com/blog/git-workflow-and-puppet-environments) for an example for a “Git Update Hook” and “Git Pre-Commit Hook” and [“Git Commit hook”](https://puppet.com/blog/how-to-use-git-commit-hooks-puppet-enterprise/) that enforces certain standards.
 Note that the update hook is examining files individually instead of providing whole-repository testing.
 Whether individual files can be tested in isolation for your standards or whether you need the whole repository (for instance, any language where one file can reference or include another might need whole repository checks) is of course a personal choice.
 The referenced examples are useful for ideas, anyway.

 Do use useful tools
 -------------------